Democratic Crisis and Reform

 Sustainable Democracy Roundtable

 Liberal democracy is hard-earned but sometimes even harder to guard.
-The foundations of liberal democracy are being seriously challenged, leading to political decay and public distrust of democratic systems and their values.
-With democratic backsliding threatening old and new democracies, Western democracies no longer serve as guiding light.
+The foundations of liberal democracy are being seriously challenged, leading to political decay and a decline in public trust in democratic systems and their values.
+With democratic backsliding threatening old and new democracies, Western democracies no longer serve as a guiding light.

 Against this backdrop, the annual Sustainable Democracy Roundtable brings together scholars of diverse backgrounds to propose solutions to globally pertinent policy issues.
-In partnership with the Korea Foundation for Advanced Studies (KFAS), the Sustainable Democracy Roundtable aims to create a unique platform for scholars to present alternative solutions to global issues, social progress, and long-term development.
+In partnership with the Korea Foundation for Advanced Studies (KFAS), the Sustainable Democracy Roundtable offers a unique platform for scholars to present alternative solutions to global issues, social progress, and long-term development.
 Our goal is to spur research partnerships and produce publication deliverables with experts, scholars, and students from the United States and the Asia-Pacific region.

-2023 KFAS-Stanford Sustainable Democracy Roundtable I
+2025 KFAS-Stanford Sustainable Democracy Roundtable

-Download the 2023 roundtable report
+Download the 2025 roundtable report >

-2024 KFAS-Stanford Sustainable Democracy Roundtable II
+2024 KFAS-Stanford Sustainable Democracy Roundtable

-Download the 2024 roundtable report
+Download the 2024 roundtable report >

-2025 KFAS-Stanford Sustainable Democracy Roundtable III
+2023 KFAS-Stanford Sustainable Democracy Roundtable

-Download the 2025 roundtable report
+Download the 2023 roundtable report >

-View the roundtable coverage by Asian media outlets:
+2025 roundtable coverage by Asian media outlets:

 Yonhap I >